eguvenc/Router/website/en/router.md

 }
 ```

-> Using the ReflectionClass class, you can automatically call objects belonging to this class with the dependency injection method while resolving the controller class.
+> Using the Php ReflectionClass class, you can automatically call objects belonging to this class with the dependency injection method while resolving the controller class.

 ### Match